-If your SPD / PGP is causing you pain, you should be referred to a physiotherapist (see further resources at the bottom of this post) who can assess the position and the symmetry of movement of your pelvic joints, especially the sacro-iliac joints at the back of the pelvis.
+If your SPD / PGP is causing you pain, you should be referred to a physical therapist who can assess the position and the symmetry of movement of your pelvic joints, especially the sacro-iliac joints at the back of the pelvis.
 Treatment may involve a combination of joint realignment or mobilisation and soft tissue or muscle treatment.

 When the body is experiencing pain, muscles tighten and compensate, causing asymmetry and misalignment of joints.
-It is important that you receive treatment from a physiotherapist, chiropractor or osteopath to correct this, and also try to carry out gentle exercises such as these, preferably daily.
+It is important that you receive treatment from a physical therapist, chiropractor or osteopath to correct this.
+Also try to carry out gentle exercises such as these, preferably daily.
 Complimentary therapies such as acupuncture or cranial sacral therapy may also provide relief.
-Please share your stories on what has or hasn’t worked for you!

-Appropriate exercise and alignment shifts can help to stabalise the pelvis by relieving pressure and strengthening and releasing the muscles that support it.
+Appropriate exercise and alignment shifts can help to stabilize the pelvis by relieving pressure and strengthening and releasing the muscles that support it.

 SPD / PGP EXERCISE NO.1 TVA CONNECTION AND ACTIVATION: